You hear them touted by professional artists as having exceptional quality.

 But the Polychromos pencils, being oil-based (they do still contain wax as a binder, but very minimally) are different from their wax-based counterparts.

-It’s important to know how those differences play out to decide if they are right for you.
+Summing up, it’s important to know how those differences play out to decide if they are right for you.
 Read on…

 Let’s Talk About the Color